dsouflis/sample-blackboard/README.md

 ## Trace of a run

-Let us know watch all components, described above, work together to solve this problem.
+Let us now watch all components, described above, work together to solve this problem.

 The input data are the following: